 Some corticosteroid nasal sprays are available over the counter at your pharmacy and others are available with a prescription.
-You should speak to your doctor or pharmacist about what nasal spray is best for you.
+You should speak to your doctor or pharmacist about which nasal spray is best for you.

-Tips for using nasal sprays
+Tips for using nasal sprays: